-When booking onto our Life Skills class you also get access to our online Introductory seminar.
-This three hour seminar covers dog body language, behaviour and how dogs learn and is really key to understanding our training so that you and your dog get the most out of it.
+When booking onto our Life Skills class you also get access to our online training Introduction to Dog Behaviour.
+This seminar covers dog body language, behaviour and how dogs learn and is really key to understanding our training so that you and your dog get the most out of it.

-We run both adult and puppy Life Skills classes and once completed you can join any of our Bronze courses in APDT Good Companion, Agility, Gundog, Hoopers or Scent Work, and then continue through Silver and Gold levels!
+We run both adult and puppy Life Skills classes and once completed you can join any of our Bronze courses in Good Companion, Agility, Gundog, Hoopers or Scent Work, and then continue through Silver and Gold levels!

 “Small classes have meant that Katie is able to each dog more one-to-one attention.
 The classes have given us more confidence and taught us a lot as well.
 Would highly recommend Positive Pet Training.”